HTTP status codes

 - 500 Internal Server Error

-The server encountered an unexpected condition that prevented it from fulfilling the request.
+The service encountered an unexpected condition that prevented it from fulfilling the request.

 - 501 Not Implemented